amiitt001/SkillSphere/README.md

-SkillSphere: AI-Powered Skill & Career Advisor SkillSphere is a modern, full-stack web application designed to provide personalized career and skill recommendations to users based on their academic background, existing skills, and personal interests.
+SkillSphere: AI-Powered Skill & Career Advisor SkillSphere is a modern, full-stack web application designed to provide personalized career and skill recommendations.
 Leveraging the power of Google's Gemini AI, this application offers tailored advice to help guide users on their professional journey.

 The application is fully deployed to the cloud, featuring a responsive user interface, user authentication, and a persistent history of recommendations.